Our DIY range hood cover is complete! It turned out gorgeous and the cover itself cost less than $30!

 Follow along on Instagram stories for sneak peeks of the kitchen makeover progress and follow along on YouTube for video tutorials of all the DIY projects!
 The final reveal is getting close, I can’t wait to wrap this kitchen makeover up!

-One more before and after!
+One more before and after with our new vent hood cover!